 The BIA also imposes duties on a receiver to deliver to the debtor, certain creditors and the official receiver's office notice of its appointment, a statement of its intended plan of action, interim reports and a final report and statement of accounts.
-Because the BIA deems any secured creditor who enforces against substantially all of the assets of a debtor's business to be a receiver (with the foregoing duties), a secured creditor should generally retain a licensed trustee to handle the enforcement and realization.
+Because the BIA deems any secured creditor who enforces against substantially all of the assets of a debtor's business to be a receiver (with the forgoing duties), an enforcing general secured creditor should generally retain a licensed trustee to handle the enforcement and realization.